-We needed to get our PVC limbs up even higher than our 60" keeper model for the deeper water and steep breaklines.
+We needed to get our PVC limbs up even higher than our 60" keeper model for the deeper water and steep break lines.
 It's super important to cover the vertical element, fully covering the entire water column.
-We achieved this with a simple to install large and tall, two piece artificial habitat unit.
+We achieved this with a simple to install large and tall, two piece artificial habitat unit, the 8/8 HR.

-Balancing over 100 plus square feet of surface area in each unit and made up of hundreds of flexible PVC vinyl limbs, these two piece units cannot fall over because of the Vertical UpRiseTM* built right into the trunk.
+Balancing approx 100 square feet of surface area in each unit and made up of hundreds of flexible PVC vinyl limbs, these two piece units cannot fall over because of the Vertical UpRiseTM* built right into the trunk.
 Steep slopes, not a problem with the perfect balance of PVC, buoyancy and base weight.
-Total unit with both sections weighs 30 pounds
+Total unit with both sections weighs approx 30 pounds.

-Total square footage per unit exceeds 100 square feet, with a 95" diameter, standing almost 9' tall and weighing approximately 30 Pounds
+Total square footage per unit averages 100 square feet, with a 95" diameter, standing almost 9' tall.

 Colors will vary

 Posted by Stan Simmons on 23rd Jun 2017

 Stands vertical on the steep drop just past our dock like it says.

 Posted by Anderson family on 1st Feb 2017

 This habitat holds fish constantly around our boathouse.
 I put 6 of them in about 15-18 feet of water and fish are around at all times.
 It stands up even on the steep slope off my frontage.
 Good product.

 Posted by billy gender on 18th Jan 2016